Disease

 Prevention

-• Always use pots with drainage holes — non-negotiable for Schefflera
+• Always use pots with drainage holes — genuinely non-negotiable for Schefflera given how quickly standing water leads to root damage

-• Add 25–30% perlite to standard potting mix for better drainage
+• Add 25 to 30 percent perlite to standard potting mix for meaningfully better drainage

-• Check the soil by feel before every watering — Schefflera tolerates a wider margin than anthurium, so err toward underwatering rather than a rigid schedule
+• Check the soil by feel before every watering — Schefflera tolerates a wider margin than anthurium, so err toward underwatering rather than following a rigid fixed schedule

-• Pot up gradually — never into a container more than 2 inches larger than the current pot
+• Pot up gradually, never into a container more than about 2 inches larger than the current pot

 Quick Summary